leqiangzhu/HairSalon/README.md

 ## Setup/Installation Requirements
-* clone the WordCounter.Solution
+* clone the HairSalon.Solution
-* run the WordCounter/Models/WordCounter.exe
+* run the HairSalon/Models/WordCounter.cs

 ## Known Bugs
 * No known bugs at this time.